 This is a tricky one.
 Mac has a tendency to make life difficult with VST plugin compatibility, whereas PC offers a lot of freedom in that area.
 Most VST makers have gotten better about making their products more universally compatible, but you might still have some frustrations with a Mac.

-Some external devices, like MIDI keyboards or audio interfaces, can have issues with compatibility on either platform as well.
-This just depends on the manufacturer of these devices, so be sure to check reviews and user manuals to avoid any potential problems.
+Some external devices like MIDI keyboards, hardware synthesizers and audio interfaces can have issues with compatibility on either platform as well.
+This just depends on the manufacturer of those devices, so be sure to check reviews and user manuals to avoid any potential problems.

 As far as connectivity, PCs usually come loaded with all sorts of ports.
 Macs usually just give you the bare essentials, but if you think you’ll want more flexibility, then consider opting for a PC.